zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photo :)
 ```

 OK, works.
 It's a good start.
-But not done yet, let's see some change from requirement.
+But it's not done yet, let's see some change from requirement.

 Making async calls in parallel
 ----------------------------